bc913/opengl_notes/doc/Shaders.md

 In other words, the programmable stages of the rendering pipeline are called `Shaders`.
 A shader can run multiple taks in parallel.

 Each stage/shader in the rendering pipeline performs after the previous one is completed and each stage/shader feeds the next stage/shader by producing an output.
+In other words, each shader is fed (when required) from the previous shader except `vertex shader`.
+(Check vertex shader doc.)

 Shaders are isolated programs and they are not allowed to communicate directly with each other except specifying inputs/outputs.

 OpenGL shader are written in `OpenGL Shader Language (GLSL)`.